Guide to Student Funding at Colorado College

 show all / hide all

-Colorado College students can apply for institutional, need-based funding to help pay for one CC Block-away class, one summer CC block-away class and up to one academic year of study off-campus/abroad through CC-approved partner programs or universities.
+Colorado College students can apply for institutional, need-based funding to help pay for any two blocks and up to one academic year of study off-campus/abroad through CC-approved partner programs or universities.

 show all / hide all